-- Registration for coursework requires that students pace themselves to complete coursework by the end of each semester.
-Final grades must be submitted within 48 hours after the last day of class for the semester. - All students who are unable to complete all course requirements because of circumstances beyond his/her control, may request that an incomplete grade be granted by the course faculty.
-Incompletes (I) are not automatic and are granted at the discretion of the course faculty.
-If an Incomplete is granted, students have six (6) weeks to complete outstanding coursework.
-At the end of six (6) weeks, the incomplete course grade is changed to an earned letter grade indicating course completion.
+- completion.
 In certain cases, where there is a substantial amount of course requirements incomplete at the end of the semester, the student must register for Continuing Coursework (HNI/HNC 382 for undergraduate students; HNG 582 for Master of Science and Advanced Certificate students; HND 682 for Doctoral students).
-The number of credits will be determined by course faculty and the amount of outstanding coursework (See section 5.2.4 below). - If at the end of the six (6) week period, the incomplete coursework is not completed and the faculty does not extend the period for completing the course requirements, the grade of I will automatically be changed to I/F. This change will occur six (6) weeks after the start of the following semester.
+The number of credits will be determined by course faculty and the amount of outstanding coursework.
+(See section 5.2.4 below) - If at the end of the six (6) week period, the incomplete coursework is not completed and the faculty does not extend the period for completing the course requirements, the grade of I will automatically be changed to I/F. This change will occur six (6) weeks after the start of the following semester.
 The grade of I/F will be averaged as F when computing the I/F grade into the grade point average (GPA).
 The GPA will be considered when determining student academic standing.